pytorch/ignite/docs/source/concepts.rst

 Engine
 ------

-The **essence** of the framework is the class :class:`Engine`, an abstraction that loops given number of times over provided data, executes a processing and returns a result:
+The **essence** of the framework is the class :class:`Engine`, an abstraction that loops a given number of times over provided data, executes a processing function and returns a result:

 .. code-block:: python